Burmese calendar

 The Burmese calendar (မြန်မာသက္ကရာဇ်, /my/, or ကောဇာသက္ကရာဇ်, /my/; Burmese Era (BE) or Myanmar Era (ME)) is a lunisolar calendar in which the months are based on lunar months and years are based on sidereal years.
 The calendar is largely based on an older version of the Hindu calendar, though unlike the Indian systems, it employs a version of the Metonic cycle.
 The calendar therefore has to reconcile the sidereal years of the Hindu calendar with the Metonic cycle's near tropical years by adding intercalary months and days at irregular intervals.

 The calendar has been used continuously in various Burmese states since its purported launch in 640 CE in the Sri Ksetra Kingdom, also called the Pyu era.
-It was also used as the official calendar in other mainland Southeast Asian kingdoms of Rakhine, Lan Na, Xishuangbanna, Lan Xang, Siam, and Cambodia down to the late 19th century.
+It was also used as the official calendar in other mainland Southeast Asian kingdoms of Rakhine, Lan Na, Chiang Hung, Lan Xang, Siam, and Cambodia down to the late 19th century.